OfficeDev/office-js-docs-pr/docs/design/add-in-development-best-practices.md

 ## Use add-in commands

-- Provide multiple UI entry points to your add-in by using [add-in commands](../outlook/add-in-commands-for-outlook.md).
+- Provide relevant UI entry points for your add-in by using [add-in commands](../design/add-in-commands-for-excel-and-word-preview.md).

- >**Note**  Add-in commands are currently supported in Outlook 2016 and are in preview for Word, Excel and PowerPoint 2016.

-### Add-in command design best practices

 - Use commands to represent a specific action with a clear and specific outcome for users.
 Do not combine multiple actions in a single button.

 - Provide granular actions that make common tasks within your add-in more efficient to perform.
 Minimize the number of steps an action takes to complete.

+- For add-ins that extend the **Ribbon**:
+	- Place commands in one of the the Built-in Tabs (e.g. Insert, Review) if the functionality provided fits there.
+For example, if your add-in enables users to insert media the add-in should create a group on the Insert tab.
+Note that only selected tabs are available across multiple Office versions.
+Consult the [reference documentation](../overview/add-in-manifests.md) to understand which tabs are available.
+	- Place commands on the Home Tab if their functionality doesn't fit within one of the other built-in tabs AND you have fewer than 6 top-level commands.
+You may also use the Home Tab if your add-in needs to work across Office versions (e.g. Office Desktop and Office Online) and a built-in Tab is not available on both (e.g. the Design tab doesn't exist on Office Online).
+	- Place commands on a Custom Tab if you have more than 6 top-level commands.
+  - Name your group to match the name of your add-in.
+If you have multiple groups each group should be named to depict the specific functionality that groups in that command provide.
+  - Do not add superfluous buttons to increase the real estate of your add-in.
+     **Note**  Add-ins that take up too much space might not pass [Office Store validation](http://msdn.microsoft.com/library/cd90836a-523e-42f5-ab02-5123cdf9fefe%28Office.15%29.aspx).

+- For all icons:
 	- Provide meaningful icons and [labels](http://msdn.microsoft.com/library/8cef4fce-e6a1-459b-951f-47ac03ec95a6%28Office.15%29.aspx) for buttons that clearly identify the action the user is taking.

-- For all icons:

  - Use PNG format with a transparent background.